Hacking on zizmor

 zizmor

-'s only development requirement the Rust compiler.
+'s only development requirement is the Rust compiler.

 You can install Rust by following the steps on Rust's official website.